 4.2.
-Assessing the risk associated with travelling in the Community of Madrid.
-For completeness, we present the results for Madrid with two major caveats: 1) a single large region (Madrid City) contains 49.6% of the Community of Madrid's population and 51% of the Covid-19 cases and 2) the intra-regional mobility in Madrid City (10.2% of the Community of Madrid's mobility) shows a highly different pattern (see Figure C1) than the rest of the mobility in the Community, with a peak during the first lockdown.
+Assessing the risk associated with travelling in the community of Madrid.
+For completeness we present the results for Madrid with two major caveats: (1) a single large region (Madrid City) contains 49.6% of the community of Madrid's population and 51% of the Covid-19 cases, and (2) the intraregional mobility in Madrid City (10.2% of the community of Madrid's mobility) shows a highly different pattern (see Figure C1 in Appendix C of the Supplementary Material (Slater et al. (2025))) than the rest of the mobility in the community, with a peak during the first lockdown.
 Since the trend in case counts is roughly the same as the rest of the region, but the mobility is highly different, we do not believe that our model accurately captures the relationship between mobility and infectiousness in Madrid City.

 Figure 2b displays time series of weekly trips, tests, and cases aggregated across the community of Madrid.
-After removing the first three weeks of data (as with Castilla-Leon) and correcting for changes in testing, we find that our assumption regarding the reproduction number being a linear function of mobility is reasonable (see Figure C2).
-Furthermore, we adjusted the per-contact-probability of infection for vaccinations (as described in Appendix D), but found no substantial difference in our results.
+After removing the first three weeks of data (as with Castilla-Leon) and correcting for changes in testing, we find that our assumption regarding the reproduction number being a linear function of mobility is reasonable (see Figure C2 in Appendix C).
+Furthermore, we adjusted the per-contact-probability of infection for vaccinations (as described in Appendix D of the Supplementary Material (Slater et al. (2025))) but found no substantial difference in our results.